Window Replacement in Lake County, IL

 How long does window installation take?

 A typical single-family home with 10 to 15 windows can usually be completed in one to two days, depending on the scope and any unforeseen conditions discovered during removal.
 Insert replacements are faster than full-frame projects.
-We complete all work in a single visit whenever possible to avoid leaving openings exposed overnight.
+We complete all work in a single visit whenever possible.